ciel-lang/CIEL/docs/libraries.md

 We include
 [Quicksearch](https://github.com/lisp-maintainers/quicksearch), a
-simple search utility for Common Lisp libraries:
+simple search utility for Common Lisp libraries that searches on GitHub, Quickdocs and Cliki.

+You can call it with CIEL's binary:

+    $ ciel -s quicksearch ciel

+or by calling its wrapper script directly:

+    $ quicksearch.lisp ciel  # according you have it in your PATH

+or from the Lisp REPL:

     (qs:? "ciel" :u)

-this will search on GitHub, Quickdocs and Cliki for "ciel", and it will print the URL of search results.
+this will search for the "ciel" keyword and it will print the URL of search results (`:u`).

 ```
 SEARCH-RESULTS: "ciel"